 - No need to take daily pills or emergency pills after intercourse to prevent pregnancy.

-- The patch could make the periods regular and predictable.
+- The patch could make the periods regular, predictable and lighter.

 - Hormones in the patch may reduce menstrual cramps in some women.

-- The patch may lessen the risk of or prevent health conditions such as ectopic pregnancy, bone thinning, acne, premenstrual syndrome (PMS), ovarian and endometrial cancers, breast and ovarian cysts, anemia, and iron deficiency in some women.
+- The patch may lessen the risk of, or prevent health conditions such as, acne, premenstrual syndrome (PMS), ovarian and endometrial cancers, breast and ovarian cysts, anemia, and iron deficiency in some women.

 Side Effects Of A Birth Control Patch